 58221 Social Informatics

 Warning: The information on this page is indicative.
 The subject outline for a particular semester, location and mode of offering is the authoritative source of all information about the subject for that offering.
 Required texts, recommended texts and references in particular are likely to change.
-Students will be provided with a subject outline once they enrol in the subject.UTS: Communication: Creative Practice
+Students will be provided with a subject outline once they enrol in the subject.UTS: Communication: Creative Writing

 Credit points: 8 cp